+An upper bound on the per-query cost with this hash family, before de-duplicating candidates across the $L$ tables, is:

-The first term corresponds to hashcode computation, the second to bucket lookup, and the third to distance comparisons with candidate points.
-Increasing $K$ reduces the number of candidates by creating more selective buckets, but increases hashing cost.
-Increasing $L$ improves recall by spreading the query across more hashtables but increases total runtime.
+The terms are hashcode computation, bucket lookup, and distance comparisons with candidates, respectively.
+Increasing $K$ reduces candidates through more selective buckets but raises hashing cost.
+Increasing $L$ improves recall by spreading the query across more hashtables, at the expense of runtime. \fi

-This framework forms the foundation for many modern hashing-based methods.
-However, while effective, the random projection and thresholding design of LSH is inherently data-independent and may lead to inefficiencies.
-In particular, it often requires many bits and multiple hashtables to achieve adequate performance.
-Recent advances in the literature seek to address these limitations by learning data-dependent projection and quantisation functions.
-These data-driven approaches are reviewed in the following sections.
+This framework underpins many modern hashing methods.
+However, the random projection and thresholding design of LSH is data-independent and can be inefficient.
+It often requires many bits and multiple hashtables for adequate performance.
+Recent work addresses this by learning data-dependent projection and quantisation functions.
+We review these data-driven approaches in the following sections.